metacpan/metacpan-cpan-extracted/distros/A/App-Greple-tee/README.md

 must be identical.

 Using **--discrete** option, individual command is called for each matched part.
-You can notice the difference by following commands.
+You can tell the difference by following commands.

     greple -Mtee cat -n -- copyright LICENSE greple -Mtee cat -n -- copyright LICENSE --discrete